openssl/general-policies/policies/feature-branch-approval-policy.md

 A feature branch will be created based on the current state of master at the time of its creation.
 If a feature branch exists for a protracted period of time then it will need to be rebased on a regular basis.
-This process should be performed by a committer an an as-needed basis and can be done without further review.
+This process should be performed by a committer on an as-needed basis and can be done without further review.

 The creation of a new feature branch implies some overhead for the project to